 Let’s look on the dark side.

-Oppression of Political Correctness
+Relief from Political Correctness

 It is within this cultural context that Trumpism has gained such power in America.
 Donald Trump is not just an “everyman” like George Bush, the average Joe everyone would enjoy having a beer with.
-He’s a deeply flawed character, an anti do-gooder who flaunts conventions and everything resembling political correctness.
+He’s an anti do-gooder who flaunts conventions and everything resembling political correctness.
 He stands strong for his weaknesses and unapologetic for his sinfulness.
 He steals, and cheats, and lies, and philanders.
 He’s rude, amoral, selfish, unpredictable, and inconsistent.
 He boldly embodies an array of qualities and characteristics Americans traditionally think of as bad, that we chastise ourselves for and teach our children never to do.

 It’s Hard to See Your Own Shadow.